tgonet/tp/docs/DeveloperGuide.md

        Expected: The status message informing the user that the selected student is updated.
 The UI shows the newly added session in the student contact

     1. Test case: `addsession 1 d/Mons ti/1pm-3pm`<br>
-       Expected: No seession is added.
+       Expected: No session is added.
 Error details shown in the status message.

     1. Other incorrect delete commands to try: `addsession`, `addsession x d/Mons ti/1pm-3pm`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.